ZodiacalComet/green2epub/README.md

 - [clap], that powers the CLI with it excellent argument parser.
 - [epub-builder], that handles the actual EPUB generation.
 - [html-escape], ensures that the content is properly HTML escaped.
+- [imagesize], that recognizes the cover image formats and its dimensions.
 - [log] for its simple API to control the application output.
 - [humantime], that formats the time for the verbose output.
 - [console] for its easy-to-use cross-platform abstractions over terminal text formatting.